glennhenry/cs-notes/docs/internet-and-web/03-javascript/javascript.md

 myDiv.textContent = "Hello, JavaScript!";
 ```

-DOM manipulation with JavaScript can do a lot of things to a web page, including :
+DOM manipulation with JavaScript can do a lot of things to a web page, including:

 - Changing text content of an element using `.textContent`.
 - Change attribute of an element using `.setAttribute`, for example changing an img src.
 - Adding or removing classes from an element by `.classList.add("anotherClass")` or `.classList.remove("existingClass")`.
 - Modify style with `.style` followed by the style element such as `backgroundColor`.
-- Creating new elements and adding them to the DOM like below :
+- Creating new elements and adding them to the DOM like below:

   ```javascript
   var newParagraph = document.createElement("p");